 - MOW4/HSW: 30 November - 1 December, Bali, Indonesia: https://www.wcpfc.int/meetings/wcpfc-harvest-strategy-workshop

 North Pacific Albacore

-The Ninth Regular Session of the Northern Committee determined that it was best to delay discussions on the framework until the completion of the 2014 North Pacific albacore stock assessment.
+The NC9 determined that it was best to delay discussions on the framework until the completion of the 2014 North Pacific albacore stock assessment.
 In July 2014, the International Scientific Committee for Tuna and Tuna-like Species in the North Pacific Ocean (ISC) concluded that the North Pacific albacore stock is “healthy and that current productivity is sufficient to sustain recent exploitation levels, assuming average historical recruitment in both the short and long term”.
 The ISC also provided further advice regarding candidate limit and target reference points.

-1. Management objective
+1. Interim management objective

 The management objective for the North Pacific albacore fishery is to maintain the biomass, with reasonable variability, around its current level in order to allow recent exploitation levels to continue and with a low risk of breaching the limit reference point.